Hughie Fury: Fury vs. Wach

 Fury faced former world title challenger Mariusz Wach on the Anthony Joshua vs. Kubrat Pulev undercard on 12 December 2020.
 Despite suffering a nasty gash over his left eye due to a clash of heads in the fourth round, Fury prevailed via unanimous decision, with judges' scores of 100–90 twice and 99–91 in his favour.

 Fury vs. Hammer

 On 16 October 2021, Fury defeated Christian Hammer when the latter retired in his corner after five rounds.

+Career from 2022

 Ongoing health issue

-Fury has been unable to fight for over a year due to having Long COVID.
+Fury has been unable to fight for over a year due to health issues.
 A match with Michael Hunter, originally due for early July 2022, was rescheduled to 29 October.
 In early October he issued a statement withdrawing from the fight saying he had been advised by doctors to take total rest, that he felt "weak with no strength" and was taking time away for the rest of the year.

+New promoter

+Fury signed a multi-fight promotional contract with Izzy Asif's GBM Sports in February 2025.

+His first fight under their banner saw him stop Dan Garber in the fifth round of a scheduled six-round bout at York Hall in London on 4 April 2025.

+Fury was due to face Michael Pirotton at the Connexin Live Arena in Hull on 28 June 2025, but the fight was cancelled when a British Boxing Board of Control appointed doctor ruled a hand injury which Fury suffered in his previous contest had not healed sufficiently.